Yadub/Imperial_M3C/README.md

 ## Files and Brief Descriptions ##

 Files that have been provided for the project but have not been editted in any way whatsoever have also been listed here.
 They state unchanged next to them.
+Files that have been provided for the project but needed to be editted have originals copied with a "_template" suffix.
+They also state unchanged next to them

 * contributors.txt: contains my name, CID, and a statement about this is project being my own unaided work.